jchenghu/ExpansionNet_v2/README.md

 Lastly, in some configurations the batch size may look different compared to the one reported in the paper when argument `num_accum` is specified (default is 1).
 This is only a visual subtlety, which means that gradient accumulation is performed in order to satisfy the memory constraints of 40GB RAM of a single GPU.
-Thus, it may not be the most efficient configuration in case of a different architecture.

 #### 1. Cross Entropy Training: Features generation